cqfn/pdd/README.md

 <!--
  ~ if comment should be started and closed by special symbols, then place them in ~ a separate lines without any text
- ~ And any symbols can be used as a prefix, it will be excluded from the text ~
+ ~ Any symbol can be used as a prefix, it will be excluded from the text ~
  ~ @todo #34 Description can not be created in one line with comment ~ symbols.
 Just use at least the same amount of the spaces, as on the first line.